Benefits

 It is sufficient that you are a member at the time you apply for AAP.

 If you are between 62 and 67 years of age when you apply, the general rule is that you must have had a pensionable income at least equivalent to the National Insurance basic amount (G) (text in Norwegian) the year before your ability to work was impaired.
-NAV can make exceptions.
+Nav can make exceptions.

 If you meet the criteria both for receiving sickness benefits and AAP, you must first make full use your entitlement to sickness benefits.
 If your basis for sickness benefits is less than twice the National Insurance basic amount (2G) (NOK 248,056 ), you can still choose between sickness benefits and AAP.